wp-plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.6.1 =

+* Improved parser to handle output filters in placeholders.
+* Lots of general cleanup to consolidate similar functions.

 = 0.9.6 =